djpardis/djpardis.github.io/gigs.md

 ### Song reviews

-Reviewing a year's songs has been a good ritual.
-It motivates listening to entire albums rather than only the hits.

 - <em><a href="https://medium.com/@djpardis/a-2019-mixtape-6a910e8b4771" target="_blank">A 2019 mixtape: Let me be your DJ</a></em>.
 January 2020.
 - <em><a href="https://medium.com/@djpardis/a-2018-mixtape-fac340db5e11" target="_blank">A 2018 mixtape: Let me be your Chase B</a></em>.
 December 2018.